ahmedHanie93/Personal-projects/Design/designs/RTFB.md

-# RFC: Right to Be Forgotten (RTBF) and User Removal in Sentry
+# RFC: Right to Be Forgotten (RTBF) and User Removal in PAID

 ## 1. Purpose

-This document outlines the architecture, design principles, and phased roadmap for implementing Right to Be Forgotten ( RTBF) capabilities in the Sentry identity platform.
+This document outlines the architecture, design principles, and phased roadmap for implementing Right to Be Forgotten ( RTBF) capabilities in the PAID identity platform.
 It aims to meet GDPR, CCPA, and JPMorgan internal compliance needs while ensuring downstream systems receive appropriate revocation signals.

 ---

 ## 2. Background

-Sentry is an external identity provider platform integrating multiple federated and M2M systems.
+PAID is an external identity provider platform integrating multiple federated and M2M systems.
 Currently, there is no formal user deletion or pseudonymization mechanism.
 This RFC proposes a phased, scalable model to safely remove or anonymize user data while preserving audit trails and regulatory requirements.